FAQs for Alumni

 There are no plans to change programs or degrees.
-Like KU, the new university will continue to look for programs that are best suited to meet the needs of its students and the communities it serves.
+Like KU, Purdue University Global will continue to look for programs that are best suited to meet the needs of its students and the communities it serves.

 - Is Kaplan University closing?
 Will this impact the value of the degree I earned from KU?